10 Best Hiking Trails in Kamloops, BC

 Take the Dallas-Barnhartvale exit off the Trans-Canada Highway, drive four kilometers uphill on Barnhartvale Road to Eliza Road, and follow the signs to the nature park where you will find ample parking and a pit toilet.

 The Benchlands Trail is an ideal alternative if you are tight for time or simply want to enjoy a stroll in the grasslands.
-Benchlands allows you to experience some of the same features, including beautiful river views.
+The easy 3.6-kilometer trail is among the best hikes in Kamloops for kids.
+Benchlands allows you to experience some of the same features, including beautiful views of the Thompson Valley.

 5. Mara Trail, Lac Du Bois Grasslands Protected Area